Prince Simon of Kartli: Between Jesse and Vakhtang

 The shah's plenipotentiary Kholofa, arriving in Tbilisi in 1714, successfully lobbied for more amenable Prince Jesse (Shah Quli Khan), a convert to Islam.
-Svimon also joined the endeavor and the party obtained confirmation for Jesse as king instead of Vakhtang.
+Simon also joined the endeavor and the party obtained confirmation for Jesse as king instead of Vakhtang.
 Relying on the Persian support, Jesse harassed Vakhtang's immediate family and supporters.
 After Vakhtang at last became a Muslim, the shah, tired of Jesse's inefficient rule, confirmed Vakhtang on the throne and nominated his son Bakar regent of Kartli until Vakhtang's own return there.
-Bakar cast Jesse in prison and repressed his allies, but Svimon was spared.
-He was, further, put in command of a force, which defeated the marauding Lesgian bands in Kvemo Kartli in 1717.
+Bakar cast Jesse in prison and repressed his allies, but Simon was spared.
+He was, further, put in command of a force, which defeated the marauding Lezgin bands in Kvemo Kartli in 1717.

-After Vakhtang's return to Kartli in 1719, Svimon retired from politics and government and lived at his estate at Beshtasheni in Somkhiti.
-In 1723, when Constantine II of Kakheti put Tbilisi under siege, Svimon was put by Vakhtang in charge of defense of the strategic Avlabari Bridge at Tbilisi, but the prince failed in his mission and Constantine II succeeded in dislodging Vakhtang from his capital.
-Svimon was then with Vakhtang and Bakar in their guerrilla war and, joined by Shanshe, Duke of Ksani, attacked, unsuccessfully, Constantine's Lesgian mercenaries in the Tsilkani fortress, north of Tbilisi.
-Eventually, Svimon followed Vakhtang, dispossessed of his kingdom, into an exile in the Russian Empire, while Jesse once again attained to the throne of Kartli, this time under the Ottoman hegemony.
-Svimon, known in Russia as the tsarevich Simeon Leonovich (Симеон Леонович) died at the age of 56 in 1740.
+After Vakhtang's return to Kartli in 1719, Simon retired from politics and government and lived at his estate at Beshtasheni in Somkhiti.
+In 1723, when Constantine II of Kakheti put Tbilisi under siege, Simon was put by Vakhtang in charge of defense of the strategic Avlabari Bridge at Tbilisi, but the prince failed in his mission and Constantine II succeeded in dislodging Vakhtang from his capital.
+Simon was then with Vakhtang and Bakar in their guerrilla war and, joined by Shanshe, Duke of Ksani, attacked, unsuccessfully, Constantine's Lezgian mercenaries in the Tsilkani fortress, north of Tbilisi.
+Eventually, Simon followed Vakhtang, dispossessed of his kingdom, into an exile in the Russian Empire, while Jesse once again attained to the throne of Kartli, this time under the Ottoman hegemony.
+Simon, known in Russia as the tsarevich Simeon Leonovich (Симеон Леонович) died at the age of 56 in 1740.
 He was buried at the Alexander Nevsky Lavra.

 Family

-Svimon was married twice; he first married, in 1712, Gulkan (Guka; died 1717), daughter of Bardzim, Duke of Aragvi, and then, already a widower, Ana (fl.
-1724 – 1745), daughter of Prince Paata Amilakhvari.
-Svimon had two sons with his first wife—Beri (fl.
-1724) and Archil—and two sons with his second—Stepane (1727–1744) and Dimitri (1729–1745).
-Svimon's first wife and many of his household died in an outbreak of plague in 1717 and the prince built a church in Tbilisi in their honor.
-His son from the second marriage, Prince Dimitri married in Russia, in 1743, as her third husband, Princess Stepanida Rzhevskaya (1705–1762), former wife of Prince Aleksandr Galitzine and of Colonel Iakinf Alymov.

-Prince Svimon also had two natural sons—Nikoloz (Nikolay; born 28 November 1729) and Mikheil (fl.
-1734).
-Svimon's widow Anna filed a complaint to the Russian senate, requesting that Nikoloz, as an extramarital child, not be allowed to bear the Bagration surname.
-Instead, he was authorized by the Russian crown, in 1741, to have the title of prince and to henceforth call himself Prince Nikolay Semyonov.
-He was a dragoon officer and had a son, Fyodor (born 1764).
-The Semyonov line has since been extinct.
+Simon first married Gulkan (died 1717), daughter of Bardzim, Duke of Aragvi.
+She died in a plague outbreak in 1717 and was buried at Mtskheta.
+They had three sons: